The sum-product problem for small sets

-Note that the conclusion of Lemma \ref{sg} still holds for irrational $r>2$ because of the rapid growth of the progression, but fails for certain irrational $1<r<2$.
-As an example, letting $\varphi=(1+\sqrt{5})/2$, we see that $\{1,\varphi^2,\varphi^3\}$ is a three-term arithmetic progression, in other words $1+\varphi^3=\varphi^2+\varphi^2$.
+As for cases not covered in Lemma \ref{sg}, the conclusion fails for $r=-2$, as seen by the solution $4-2=1+1$, holds for irrational $r$ with $|r|>2$ because of the rapid growth of the progression, and fails for certain irrational $r$ with $1<|r|<2$.
+As an example of the latter, letting $\varphi=(1+\sqrt{5})/2$, we see that $\{1,\varphi^2,\varphi^3\}$ is a three-term arithmetic progression, in other words $1+\varphi^3=\varphi^2+\varphi^2$.
 We now combine Corollary \ref{3k4tors} and Lemma \ref{sg} to conclude the section.

 \begin{corollary} Suppose $A\subseteq \N$ with $|A|=k$.
 If $|AA|\leq 3k-4$, then $|A+A|=(k^2+k)/2$.
 In particular, $SP(k)\geq 3k-3$ for all $k\in \N$. \end{corollary}